A Beginner’s Guide to First Lady Pat Nixon

 During World War II, women were entering the work force in large numbers as millions of men joined the armed forces.
 With Pat’s credentials, she obtained a position and an annual salary of $2,000.00 with the Office of Price Administration (OPA) – a federal agency established to help control prices during the course of the war.

-The Pat and Dick Team, began with a victory in 1946 as Richard Nixon was the first citizen from Whittier to be elected to Congress.
+The Pat and Dick Team, as their first campaign was named, began with a victory in 1946 as Richard Nixon was the first citizen from Whittier to be elected to Congress.

 In 1952, Richard Nixon was approached to be the running mate of General Dwight D. Eisenhower in the Presidential election, thus began another round of campaigning for the Pat and Dick Team.
-The Fund Crisis made the campaign difficult, however the crisis did not slow their determination to win.
-The 1952 Presidential Election concluded on November 6 with Eisenhower and Nixon claiming victory.
+After a difficult campaign, the 1952 Presidential Election concluded on November 6 with Eisenhower and Nixon claiming victory.

 1958 Goodwill Tour

-As the Nixons landed in Caracas, Venezuela’s capital, an angry, seething mob disrupted the arrival ceremony.
-Throwing stones and spitting at the Vice President and Mrs. Nixon, the hostile airport reception was just the first of the dangers the Nixons would face that day.
-As their motorcade drove through the capital city, more than 500 demonstrators quickly mobbed the cars, beating the windows with lead pipes and baseball bats.
+As the Nixon’s landed in Caracas, Venezuela’s capital, an angry, seething mob disrupted the arrival ceremony.
+Throwing stones and spitting at the Vice President and Mrs. Nixon, the hostile airport reception was just the first of the dangers the Nixon’s would face that day.
+As their motorcade drove through the capital city, more than 500 demonstrators quickly mobbed the cars, pelting them with rocks and beating the windows with lead pipes and baseball bats.
 Others began to rock the cars, hoping to overturn them.
 The brutal assault lasted for 12 minutes.
 Finally a path was cleared and the cars sped to safety.
 The Nixon’s were very nearly killed in Caracas, but Pat Nixon remained, in the words of an aide was in the car with her, “serene.”

 VP Richard Nixon ran for President against Senator John F. Kennedy.
 Pat Nixon campaigned alongside her husband and traveled to all 50 states during the campaign.
 Kennedy defeated Nixon by the smallest popular-vote margin in American history.

 Pat Nixon campaigned with her husband when he made a run for governor of California against the incumbent Governor Pat Brown.
-Richard Nixon lost and stated, “Gentlemen, this will be my last press conference.”
+Richard Nixon lost and announced his split from political life.

 Richard Nixon’s 1968 presidential campaign was announced on February 2, 1968 and Pat Nixon maintained a schedule as demanding and exhausting as the candidates.

-As reports of the destruction slowly filtered back to the United States, Pat Nixon grew increasingly concerned about those who survived the quake.
-Determined to help, Pat Nixon decided to travel to Peru and deliver emergency supplies.
+As reports of the destruction slowly filtered back to the United States, First Lady Pat Nixon grew increasingly concerned about those who survived the quake.
+Determined to help, Pat Nixon decided to travel to Peru to bring emergency supplies.

 After Pat Nixon’s visit, a high-ranking Peruvian official declared that, “this visit by Mrs. Nixon has done more to improve the relations with our country than anything the United States has done in a hundred years.”
 She received the highest decoration from the Peruvian Government – the Grand Cross of the Order of the Sun.

-Pat Nixon became the first First Lady to visit Africa.
-On a 10,000-mile, eight-day journey to Ghana, Liberia, and the Ivory Coast, Pat was honored with a 19-gun salute, a tribute reserved only for heads of government.
+She became the first First Lady to visit Africa in 1972, on a 10,000-mile, eight-day journey to Ghana, Liberia, and the Ivory Coast.
+Upon arrival in Liberia, Pat was honored with a 19-gun salute, a tribute reserved only for heads of government.

-On February 21, 1972, two years into the presidency, the Nixon’s arrived in Peking (Beijing), China and were welcomed by Premier Zhou Enlai.
+On February 21, 1972, two years into the presidency, the Nixon’s arrived in Peking, China and were welcomed by Premier Zhou Enlai.
 President Richard Nixon extended his hand and shook hands with the Premier in a formal greeting.
-The vibrant red coat Pat Nixon wore held more significance than many had realized as the color red was the symbol of “good luck.”
+Pat Nixon, standing in her vibrant red coat held more significance than many had realized as the color red was the symbol of “good luck.”

 May 21-27, 1972, First Lady Pat Nixon and the President journeyed to the Soviet Union.
-President Nixon and Premier Leonid Brezhnev signed the historic agreement on the limitation of strategic arms (SALT).
+President Nixon and Premier Leonid Brezhnev signed the historic agreement on the limitation of strategic arms.

 June 1974, Pat Nixon accompanied President Nixon on a trip to Egypt, Israel, Jordan, Syria, and Saudi Arabia.